pnowosie/pnowosie.github.io/_posts/2018-10-02-so-you-decided-to-write-something-here.md

 # Hello World!

-Time has come to write something here, in this forgotten site of internet.
+Time has come to write something here, in this forgotten site of the internet.
 I started this post, like my first _C_ program many, many years ago.
 Do you remember your first, working soft?
 Was it 'Hello World'?

 I name it such, becase it's my _genesis_ post.
-A very first post.
+A very first one.

 Probably as all other posts, I'm writing it for myself only.
 And the purpose of the genesis post is to make me post more often.
 But how?